 · Matters set by the court pursuant to an order to show cause.

 3. Procedure for scheduling a hearing:

 a.
-To utilize the Open Calendar Procedure, counsel should select an available date and time from the appropriate calendar dates listed for the judge assigned to the main case.
+In order to utilize the Open Calendar Procedure, counsel should select an available date and time from the appropriate calendar dates listed for the judge assigned to the main case.
 The list of available dates will be posted on the court's Internet website at http://www.canb.uscourts.gov under Calendars.
 Available dates for each calendar year will be updated regularly and are subject to change.
-The date selected must be no earlier than as required by applicable national or local rules, as nothing in this Open Calendar Procedure alters applicable notice/time time limits.
+The lists of available dates will also be placed on bulletin boards in the clerk's office and outside of each judge's courtroom.
+The date selected must be no earlier than as required by applicable national or local rules, as nothing in this Open Calendar Procedure alters applicable time limits.

 b.
 After selecting an available date and time, counsel should serve proper notice of the matter in accordance with applicable rules.

 c.
 No later than three days after the service on other parties, counsel should file all appropriate papers with the court, including one copy marked "Judge's Copy" and one copy marked "Clerk's Copy."

 d.
 Once a matter is set by the Open Calendar Procedure, with the exception of certain matters in adversary proceedings or matters noticed to all creditors, continuances may be handled through the assigned judge's courtroom deputy, Ruby Bautista, by telephone at (510) 879-3529 or by e-mail at email@example.com.
 A minimum of three days’ written notice of any continuance is required.
 Counsel must receive either written confirmation of a continuance by e-mail or telephonically from the courtroom deputy.
 Written stipulations and a proposed order are required for all Case Management Conferences, Pre-Trials and scheduled Trials.
 Matters noticed to all creditors must be continued on seven days’ written notice or in open court.